julienstroheker/DockerAzureSPN/README.md

-### DockerAzureSPN
+# DockerAzureSPN

-Create an application on your Azure Subscription and attribute the collaborator rights on it.
+Create an SPN application on your Azure Subscription and attribute the collaborator rights on it.

-need to have jq / awk / azure-cli / urandom installed
+## Context

+If you need to interact with Microsoft Azure through some external services like Visual Studio Team Services (VSTS) or your own Web Application you will need to create an application to interact with your subscription.

+I developed this shell script using the Azure-CLI to automate the process of creation a SPN in the desired Azure Subscription.

-Example :
+Output Example :

 ```
 ================== Informations about your new App ==============================